menghaining/PoC/cskefu/cskefu_expire_updatePWD--POC.md

 ## Tested on: Debian Linux

 ## Exploit Description
-The user can still operate successfully after the admin changes/reset the user's password.
+The user can still operate successfully after **the admin changes/reset the user's password**.
 The system is affected by CWE613-Insufficient Session Expiration, which indicates that previous sessions or authentication tokens tied to the old password remain valid and can still be utilized.

 ### PoC: admin changes/resets user password, user can still operate.